rlautan/recras-wordpress-plugin/readme.txt

 1. Example of a programme with the default Twenty Fifteen theme

 == Changelog ==

+= 1.1.0 =
+* Only show arrangements in contact form shortcode editor that belong to that contact form
+* Fix some styling issues (WP 4.4 only?)
+* Show error message if a contact form does not have a field for arrangements, but one is set anyway (Fixes #3)
+* If an invalid arrangement is set for a contact form, show dropdown of arrangements instead of generating an invalid form

 = 1.0.0 =
 * Add shortcode for online bookings